 The Indra Smart Pro and Smart LUX are similar in output and app features.
 Both are designed for smart home charging, with support for tariff savings and solar.

-Smart LUX feels more compact and design-led.
-The Smart Pro might appeal if you want a different form factor or a model with a more established track record.
+Smart LUX feels more compact and design-led, and carries a longer warranty (5 years vs 3 years for the Smart Pro).
+The Smart Pro might appeal if you want an untethered option or a model with a longer track record.

 Versus MyEnergi Zappi for Solar Homes

-The MyEnergi Zappi is probably the best-known for solar charging.
-If you’re prioritising deep solar integration and a wider energy ecosystem, Zappi remains a solid choice.
+The MyEnergi Zappi is one of the best-known chargers for solar charging.
+If you’re prioritising deep solar integration and a wider energy ecosystem, the Zappi is a solid choice.

 Versus Hypervolt for Design and Smart Features

-The Hypervolt is another premium UK charger, good app, neat design, and smart home features.
+The Hypervolt is another premium UK charger, with a well-regarded app, neat design, and smart home features.
 It’s popular with people who care about looks and usability.

 Frequently Asked Questions